Meet Dean Deborah Deas

 Deas previously served as the interim dean of the College of Medicine and professor of psychiatry at the Medical University of South Carolina (MUSC).
 During her tenure at MUSC, she served as senior associate dean for medical education, chief academic officer, and senior associate dean for diversity and admissions.
 She was the founding director of the Adolescent Substance Abuse Program at the MUSC.

-Originally from Adams Run, South Carolina, she earned her Bachelor of Science degree in Biology from the College of Charleston in 1978 and her Master of Public Health degree from the University of South Carolina in 1979.
+Originally from Adams Run, South Carolina, Deas earned her Bachelor of Science degree in Biology from the College of Charleston in 1978 and her Master of Public Health degree from the University of South Carolina in 1979.

 She earned her MD from MUSC in 1989, then completed her residency in adult psychiatry, followed by fellowship training in child and adolescent psychiatry as well as addiction psychiatry.
 She is board-certified in each of the three specialties.
 She also completed a National Institute on Alcohol Abuse and Alcoholism (NIAAA) substance abuse research fellowship.